-These efforts were extremely well-received by riders, owners and supporters, and we are determined to improve everything possible once again for the 2021 event.
-The specially-created grass main arena is being extended by 20%, and there will be three newly-sited levelled dressage arenas in front of Cornbury House for the international classes at CCI3*-S and CCI2*-S level.
-This year there will be two senior CCI3*-S classes, one of which will be a particularly exciting “elite” section for the top 200 riders in the FEI rankings, and for which dressage will take place in the main arena on Thursday, 9 September.
+These efforts were extremely well-received by riders, owners and supporters, and there was a determination to improve everything possible once again for the 2021 event.
+The specially-created grass main arena was extended plus three newly-sited levelled dressage arenas added in front of Cornbury House for the international classes at CCI3*-S and CCI2*-S level.
+There were two senior CCI3*-S classes, one of which was a particularly exciting “elite” section for the top 200 riders in the FEI rankings.

-Further groundwork has been done to the cross-country course, will again be a true test, running over undulating ground and through ancient woodland.
-Cornbury’s natural water sources and investment by the organisers mean that no effort will be spared to produce perfect going.
-The livestreaming of the jumping phases was exceptionally popular last year, with thousands of viewers from all over the world enjoying the excellent coverage and commentary, and this will be in place again for Friday, 10th September.
+Further groundwork was done to the cross-country course, and was again a true test, running over undulating ground and through ancient woodland.
+Cornbury’s natural water sources and investment by the organisers mean that no effort was spared to produce perfect going.
+The livestreaming of the jumping phases was exceptionally popular, with thousands of viewers from all over the world enjoying the excellent coverage and commentary.

-The layout of the event site has been amended, with a new, large, horsebox parking area.
+The layout of the event site was amended, with a new, large, horsebox parking area.